 The OSCE will consist of 16-20 stations of varying length and complexity.
 Each station is designed to test a set of skills required of a Denturist in Alberta, as defined by our Restricted Activities, Scope of Practice, and National Competency Profile .
 The candidate is not allowed to bring anything to the test site, anything required will be provided.

-The MCQ theory exam has an increased focus on the application of knowledge to practice, and has also been aligned with the Denturist Association of Canada (DAC) National Competency Profile (Sept 2013).
+The MCQ theory exam has an increased focus on the application of knowledge to practice, and has also been aligned with the National Competency Profile for Denturism (Sept 2013).
 This theory portion is designed to assess critical thinking.

-The OSCE assessment format, candidates are required to integrate both their clinical knowledge and their communication skills.
+For the OSCE assessment format, candidates are required to integrate both their clinical knowledge and their communication skills.
 It is through this integration that the candidate demonstrates professional judgement.
-Candidates will require to know all facets of what a denturist encounters and knows, from complete to partial denture treatments (including design), to inter-professional, laboratory and fabrication skill based knowledge.
+Candidates will require to know all facets of what a denturist encounters and knows, from complete to partial denture treatments (including design), to interprofessional, laboratory and fabrication skill based knowledge.

 How does one prepare for an OSCE?

 The College’s requirements for entry-to-practice are what may be termed: minimal competency.
-Although the specific content of the stations in the licensing process is different than what “students” have experienced, the OSCE process will be more from what happens in everyday practice and patient interaction.
+Although the specific content of the stations in the exam process is different than what students have experienced, the OSCE process will be more from what happens in everyday practice and patient interaction.

 Candidates for the examination are encouraged to review and strictly adhere to proven and recognized protocols for denture fabrication.
 The curriculum and techniques taught at accredited institutions are based on best practice, defensible, credible research and theory.
 Candidate assessment in all OSCE stations will be based on best practice procedures.
-A specific and/or focused preparation for OSCE is difficult because the nature of OSCE’s are to assess the culmination of knowledge and skill that has been developed over years of their entire education.
-In short, OSCE’s respect a candidate’s accredited education and evaluates their ability to express their professional judgment.
+A specific and/or focused preparation for the OSCE is difficult because the nature of OSCEs is to assess the culmination of knowledge and skill that has been developed over years of their entire education.
+In short, OSCEs respect a candidate’s education and evaluates their ability to express their professional judgment.

 |JURISPRUDENCE, ETHICS, & PROFESSIONAL RESPONSIBILITIES||9.8%|

-The Alberta Licensing Exams reflect those competencies in content and importance, and are as follows:
+The Alberta registration exam reflects those competencies in content and importance, and are as follows:

 |MCQ (up to 200 questions)|